mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 : Only Internet Explorer uses this header, and the value can be set in the HTML via a `<meta>` tag.

 Vary
-: This header is used for caching, though the configuration used here is curious at best.
+: This header is used for caching, though the example here is likely to prevent caching proxies from serving Gzipped content to clients that don't support it and to allow separate caches per user.
+Virtually all clients support Gzip, so that part is probably unnecessary.

 Last-Modified
 : This header is also used for caching.

 Content-Encoding
-: Setting this header tells the client that the content is Gzip-encoded.
-It is highly beneficial.
+: This header turns on Gzip.
+It is very beneficial.

 Content-Type
 : The content type is a normal header to send, though the encoding does not need to be sent as part of the header.
 It can instead be sent as part of a `<meta>` tag, or detected by the client (a process that is surprisingly accurate).

 X-Varnish
-: The data here is internal only and is not used by the client.
-This could be sent conditionally, or removed entirely.
+: This is internal data that is not used by the client.
+It can be eliminated.

 Via
-: This header is largely obsolete, and in this instance, entirely unnecessary.
+: This header is largely unneeded, and is unnecessary in the absence of proxy servers.

 Content-Length
-: The length is a very common and benign header.
-Including it is not a problem.
+: This header defines how much content was returned, and is not harmful.

 Accept-Ranges
 : This broadcasts the server's ability to return partial content.
 This is useful for video files, where the client may seek to a particular timestamp in the video.